FellipePombo/BloodandBeastsTTRPG/effects.md

 >Grants the hunter an extra free movement action after performed.

 >## Scourge
->Each dice in a Attack Damage roll (only for damage rolls calculated by SKL,STR or BTH) that results in a value higher or equal to 10 - BTH is considered a Scourge Dice.
+>Each dice in a Attack Damage roll (only for damage rolls calculated by SKL,STR or BTH) that results in a value higher or equal to Max Damage Dice value - BTH is considered a Scourge Dice.
 In the next Attack Damage roll done by the hunter, the damage will be:<br><br>
-Hunter Damage = Attack Damage + (Scourge Dice)d10 <br><br>
+Hunter Damage = Attack Damage + (Scourge Dice)Damage Dice <br><br>
 Scourge Dice stack until the effect remains, however if the hunter takes damage, the damage suffered will be: <br><br>
 Damage taken = Damage of enemy attack + (Scourge Dice)d6 <br><br>
-The hunter will lose 2 + (Insight) Scourge dice per round.<br><br>
+The hunter will lose 2 + (Insight) Scourge dice in the end of each round except for the round where the effect was first granted.<br><br>
 All scourge dice are lost once the effect seizes. <br><br>
+After the effect wears off, the hunter must do a Scourge Roll = (Scourge Dice)d10 that must be resisted by a Sanity Roll.
+Should they fail to resist, they will gain one Beast Point.<br><br>
 If the hunter gets no new Scourge Dice after 5 rounds, all dice are lost and the effect seizes naturally.

 >## Scourge Affinity